Kylie Jenner Took A Break From Filming ‘Keeping Up With The Kardashians’ Amidst Jordyn Woods Drama

 During the dinner party, Kylie and Jordyn sat side-by-side and clinked their glasses together in unison, toasting to their friendship.

 As the trailer further revealed, the focal point of the upcoming 16th season will be on Khloe Kardashian, how she has been struggling to cope with the loss of her relationship, and how she feels as though her family has been destroyed.
-The short preview showed several clips of Khloe crying, and expressing how she has been finding difficulty in navigating her relationship in the public eye.
+The short preview showed several clips of Khloe crying and expressing how she has been finding difficulty in navigating her relationship in the public eye.

 Khloe was also videotaped sitting in a car while yelling into a cellphone about how her family has been destroyed.
 And in another clip, she’s seen sitting at a table watching something on her phone, and she leans in and screams “liar,” while one of her friends holds her back.